Yoga for the menopause – stretches to soothe your symptoms

 “Stress also exacerbates these symptoms, so learning simple breathing and meditation practices can reduce stress, improve concentration and help lift your mood.”

-“Yoga cannot rebalance the hormones that decline in menopause, but it is a valuable part of a holistic approach that can include nutrition, exercise, mental health and medication such as HRT.”
+“Yoga cannot rebalance the hormones that decline in menopause, but it is a valuable part of a holistic approach that can include nutrition, exercise, mental health and medication, such as HRT,” she says.

-“Everyone can practise yoga, but it is important to find a teacher and a style of practice that suits your needs.
-If you have physical injuries or any concerns, then speak to your doctor first.
-Then find a teacher who is trained to modify poses to support your body.
+“Everyone can practise yoga,” says Coveney.
+“But it is important to find a teacher and a style of practice that suits your needs.
+If you have physical injuries or any concerns, speak to your doctor first.
+Then find a teacher who is trained to modify poses to support your body.”

 Women in a yoga lying down with their legs raised against a wallCredit: Petra Coveney